priyankark/CodeAir/README.md

 (Current Status: Yet to be published)

 ## Demo
-Check out this demo to understand how to use CodeAir: [codeair.app](https://www.youtube.com/watch?v=DRAhUfEvJDs&t=167s)
+Check out this demo to understand how to use CodeAir: [CodeAir YouTube Demo](https://www.youtube.com/watch?v=DRAhUfEvJDs&t=167s)

 ## Configuration